stormpath/express-stormpath/docs/social_login.rst

-Product Guide
+Social Login
 =============

-This product guide covers more advanced Express-Stormpath usage.
-You can selectively jump around from topic-to-topic to discover all the neat features that Express-Stormpath provides!
+Do you want users to authenticate with a social provider, such as Facebook?
+Stormpath provides integration with the following services:

+* Facebook
+* Github
+* Google
+* Linkedin

+In this guide we will cover Facebook and Google.
+Github and Linkedin have very similar flows, and this guide will show you by example.

-Use Facebook Login
+Facebook Login
 ------------------

-Now that we've covered the basics: let's add Facebook Login support to your app!
-Stormpath makes it very easy to support social login with Facebook.
+To use Facebook Login you must create a Facebook Application, this is done through their Developer site.
 In the next few minutes I'll walk you through *everything* you need to know to support Facebook login with your app.

 Create a Facebook App